Tomer Zimmerman

 Tomer Zimmerman (תומר צימרמן; born 27 December 1966) is an Israeli former professional tennis player.

-A native of Tel Aviv, Zimmerman had a best world ranking of 384 and was runner-up at the 1987 Durban Challenger.
+A native of Tel Aviv, Zimmerman had a career best ranking of world number 384 in April 1988 and was runner-up at the 1987 Durban Challenger.
 He also featured in the qualifying draw at Wimbledon in 1988 and had multiple appearances at the Tel Aviv Open.

 Zimmerman played collegiate tennis in the United States for Pepperdine University.